Table of Contents

 All c corporations in Delaware are required to register with the state’s Department of Revenue.
-This registration must be renewed on a yearly basis.
+This registration must be renewed every year.
 To register, c corporations will need to submit a completed Corporation Tax Registration form, along with the appropriate fee.

 - Maintain corporate minutes

 To keep your c corporation in good standing, you’ll need to maintain corporate minutes.
 Corporate minutes are a record of the decisions made by the corporation’s board of directors and shareholders.
 These minutes should be kept in a safe place, such as a corporate minute book, and should be made available to shareholders upon request.

 In addition to the annual corporate tax return, Delaware C Corporations are also required to file an annual franchise tax report.
 This report must be filed with the state’s Division of Corporations on or before March 1st.
 The report must include information on the corporation’s finances and activities over the past year.

 Tired of sifting through endless paperwork to understand jurisdictions’ compliance requirements?
 Our guide can help!Try Now

 Running a Delaware C Corporation can be complicated, but with the right planning and organization, it can be a smooth process.
 Be sure to familiarize yourself with the state’s corporate bylaws and tax regulations, and consult with an accountant or attorney if you have any questions.
 By following these simple tips, you’ll be on your way to running a successful c corporation in Delaware.